Welcome to the St. Luke's Choir School

 For generations, our acclaimed children’s choirs have enriched young lives and instilled a lifelong love of music.
 The St. Luke's Choir School offers accessible and rigorous music education and performance opportunities to children ages five through eighteen, from all backgrounds and faith traditions.

-Does you know a child who loves to sing?
+Do you know a child who loves to sing?
 Then discover the St. Luke's Choir School!
-Join us at our Information Session on Monday, August 29 at 6:00 pm.
-Or just come to a rehearsal!
-Or contact our Director of Music, Andrew Lewis, for more information.
+Join us for a rehearsal or contact our Director of Music, Andrew Lewis, for more information.

 The St. Luke's Choir School is: